What is a Native file format?

 Hmmm.
 You might notice in the below the continual use of the letting “PDF”.
-In I.T, graphic design and book printing, the letters PDF stands for Portable Document Format, and they are so common because it is an industry standard format for sending light weight files whilst maintaining all the documents integrity.
-As you can imagine then, most work programs can output / export their content to a PDF file.
-This means that if a person does not have the program that the document was created in, it doesn’t matter, because the portable document format brings with it all it’s critical information to be viewed as it’s creator intended.
+In I.T, graphic design and book printing, the letters PDF stand for Portable Document Format, and they are so common because it is an industry standard format for sending lightweight files whilst maintaining all the documents integrity.
+As you can imagine then, most work programs can output/export their content to a PDF file.
+This means that if a person does not have the program that the document was created in, it doesn’t matter, because the portable document format brings with it all its critical information to be viewed as it’s creator intended.

 So what are crop marks and bleed?

-All printed elements that are not intended to bleed off should be a minimum of 5mm within the pages edge.
+All printed elements that are not intended to bleed off should be a minimum of 5mm within the edge of the page.
 This will ensure trim tolerances are maintained.
-Allow at least 5mm bleed for print components that do run off the pages edge.
+Allow at least 5mm bleed for print components that do run off the edge of the page.

 Crop marks can be set in Illustrator or InDesign when exporting to a PDF and should be 2.3mm offset, and allow for 3mm bleed.